 Flying into Jakarta is a breeze.
-Being the capital city, there are countless flights available that will take you into this concrete jungle.
-It has certainly gained a reputation over the years for being the restless metropolitan city.
-Everywhere you set your eyes on, there will be something fascinating in store for you.
+The capital city has countless flights available that will take you into this concrete jungle.
+It has certainly gained a reputation over the years for being a restless metropolitan city.
+Everywhere you set your eyes, there will be something fascinating in store for you.

-If you’re thinking about what to do in the city, there are a plethora of options depending on your personal preferences.
+If you’re thinking about what to do in the city, many options depending on your personal preferences.
 One trademark you should never miss is the MONAS, the National Monument of Indonesia.
-Found in the Merdeka Square, this 433 ft. architectural landmark is a signifier of the country’s independence.
+This 433 ft. architectural landmark in Merdeka Square signifies the country’s independence.
 One can enter the building to see some of the speckled relics of the country.

 Moving outwards to the southern part of Merdeka Square, one will find the Taman Medan Merdeka Selatan.
 This area is a feast of markets, food stalls, and affordable souvenirs!